DariusNetX/BagBrain-Dashboard/replit.md

-✓ Created dark meme-themed background with gradient overlays and animated SVG pattern ✓ Added semi-transparent dark containers with colored borders for component contrast ✓ Implemented layered background with meme emojis (💰🧠💎$) and radial gradient effects
+✓ Created dark meme-themed background with gradient overlays and animated SVG pattern ✓ Added semi-transparent dark containers with colored borders for component contrast ✓ Implemented layered background with meme emojis (💰🧠💎$) and radial gradient effects ✓ Replaced problematic PNG mascot with golden emoji circle for consistent display across all devices